renovatebot/renovate/docs/development/local-development.md

 Run the Jest unit tests with the `pnpm jest` command.
 You can also run a subset of the Jest tests using file matching, e.g. `pnpm jest composer` or `pnpm jest workers/repository/update/branch`.
-If you get a test failure due to a "snapshot" mismatch, and you're sure that you need to update the snapshot, then you can append `-u` to the end. e.g. `pnpm jest composer -u` would update the saved snapshots for _all_ tests in `**/composer/**`.
+If you get a test failure due to a "snapshot" mismatch, and you are sure that you need to update the snapshot, then you can append `-u` to the end. e.g. `pnpm jest composer -u` would update the saved snapshots for _all_ tests in `**/composer/**`.

 ### Coverage

 The Renovate project maintains 100% test coverage, so any Pull Request will fail if it does not have full coverage for code.
-Using `// istanbul ignore` is not ideal, but can be a pragmatic solution if adding more tests wouldn't really prove anything.
+Using `// istanbul ignore` is not ideal, but can be a pragmatic solution if adding more tests would not really prove anything.

 To view the current test coverage locally, open up `coverage/index.html` in your browser.